 We may be forced to initiate litigation to enforce our contractual and intellectual property rights, or we may be sued by third parties asserting claims based on contract, tort or intellectual property infringement.
 In addition, third parties may have or may obtain patents in the future and claim that our product or any other technologies infringe their patents.
 If we are required to defend against suits brought by third parties, or if we sue third parties to protect our rights, we may be required to pay substantial litigation costs, and our management's attention may be diverted from operating our business.
-In addition, any legal action against our licensor or us that seeks damages or an injunction of our commercial activities relating to our product or other technologies could subject us to monetary liability, a temporary or permanent injunction preventing the development, marketing and sale of our product or such technologies, and/or require our licensor or us to obtain a license to continue to use our product or other technologies.
+In addition, any legal action against our licensor or us that seeks damages or an injunction of our commercial activities relating to our product or such technologies, and/or require our licensor or us to obtain a license to continue to use our product or other technologies.
 We cannot predict whether our licensor or we would prevail in any of these types of actions or that any required license would be made available on commercially acceptable terms, if at all.